coltongrainger/journal/index.md

 bibliography: /home/colton/coltongrainger.bib
 ---

+## 2019-01-24
+## 2019-01-23

+Lectures.

+- In top2, we set out to prove Hurewicz's theorem.
+- In alg2, defined module homomorphisms and started to construct some sort of chain of $F[x]$-modules.
+- In diffgeo1, we stated topological properties of manifolds [@Lee03, pages 5--9] and exhibited spheres, products, and projective spaces as manifolds with charts.

+## 2019-01-22

+Spent the day solidifying my argument for [a smooth chain rule in Banach spaces](https://quamash.net/diffgeo1#banach-spaces-and-the-smooth-chain-rule).
+Finished introductory module content in [@DF04, section 10.1].

+## 2019-01-21

+Went through some beginner's arguments with normed vector spaces.

 ## 2019-01-20

-I translated Folland's first look at functional relations into intuition for the dimension and symmetric properties of repeated Fréchet derivatives.
+I translated Folland's "first look" at functional relations into intuition for the dimension and symmetric properties of repeated Fréchet derivatives.

 I surveyed proofs for inverse function theorems and implicit function theorems [@Fol02, ch.
 3.1], [@HH15, ch.
 2.10], [@Lee03, no. C.34].